10 Ways of Preventing Identity Theft

 4. Don’t forget your Mobile Plan Profile –> Revisit your Mobile Profile and call your Telco Hotline for assistance in changing your profile information like security Q&A. Typically your Telco already aware of this situation and they have prepare their Callcenter to provide support to all their customers.

-5. Two Factor Authentication –> Check with your Banking Support, Social Media, Email Support and Mobile Telco in they have this feature.
+5. Multiple Factor Authentication –> Check with your Banking Support, Social Media, Email Support and Mobile Telco in they have this feature.
 If yes we highly recommend you enable this ASAP and get accustomed to it as part of your lifestyle.

 7. Banking Transaction via Public Wifi is a No-No!! –> We highly recommend not to do Online Banking Transaction to any Public Wifi as hacker maybe on the lookout for this opportunity.
 Use your mobile line Data connection of your respective DSL connection instead.